strangelove-ventures/lens/README.md

 >    ...
 >```

-After adding or restoring a key, it should appear in your list by running: `lens keys list`, by default it will show the Cosmos Hub address.
+After generating or restoring a key, it should appear in your list by running: `lens keys list`, by default it will show the Cosmos Hub address.

 To see the key encoded for use on other chains run `lens keys enumerate <key_name>`.